 EMMA COPLEY (b.1979 Dublin)

 I was born in Ireland, grew up in the United States, and live and work in the UK.
 My paintings – on wood panels, perspex, and paper – explore personal experiences of isolation, love, and connection.
-The bodies that I paint and draw relate closely to my own experience of being a woman.
-They are caught in motion; making recognisable gestures, dancing, swimming, moving together.
-I collect pictures of these moments and of domestic spaces, and fold the photographs.
+The bodies that I paint and draw are caught in motion; they are making recognisable gestures, dancing, swimming, moving together.
+I take pictures of these moments and then fold the photographs.
 Using the manipulated photo as a starting point, I create the composition and eliminate areas from the image in order to intensify the emotion.

-24 Portraits, University of Cambridge, permanent collection, 2020
+24 Portraits: Recovering and Reimagining Women’s Labour, University of Cambridge, permanent collection, 2020

 All artwork and images are copyright © Emma Copley.